bastean/codexgo/README.md

 - Form validation at the client using [Fomantic - Form Validation](https://fomantic-ui.com/behaviors/form.html).
   - On the server, the validations are performed using the **Value Objects** defined in the **Context**.
 - Account confirmation and recovery via **Mail** or **Terminal**.
+  - Limited to a certain number of attempts in a given time interval.
 - Password hashing using [Bcrypt](https://pkg.go.dev/golang.org/x/crypto/bcrypt).

 ### Tools